gnicol/GitSwarm/perforce_swarm/doc-ce/integration/google.md

 1. Save the configuration file.

-1. Restart GitSwarm for the changes to take effect.
+1. Restart $GitSwarm$ for the changes to take effect.

 On the sign in page there should now be a Google icon below the regular sign in form.
 Click the icon to begin the authentication process.
-Google asks the user to sign in and authorize the GitSwarm application.
-If everything goes well, the user is returned to GitSwarm and is signed in.
+Google asks the user to sign in and authorize the $GitSwarm$ application.
+If everything goes well the user is returned to $GitSwarm$ and is signed in.

 ## Further Configuration

 This further configuration is not required for Google authentication to function but it is strongly recommended.
-Taking these steps will increase usability for users by providing a little more recognition and branding.
+Taking these steps increases usability for users by providing a little more recognition and branding.

-At this point, when users first try to authenticate to your GitSwarm installation with Google they will see a generic application name on the prompt screen.
+At this point, when users first try to authenticate to your $GitSwarm$ installation with Google they see a generic application name on the prompt screen.
 The prompt informs the user that "Project Default Service Account" would like to access their account.
 "Project Default Service Account" isn't very recognizable and may confuse or cause users to be concerned.
 This is easily changeable.

 1. Select 'Consent screen' in the left menu.
 (See steps 1, 4 and 5 above for instructions on how to get here if you closed your window).

 1. Scroll down until you find "Product Name".
 Change the product name to something more descriptive.

 1. Add any additional information as you wish - homepage, logo, privacy policy, etc. None of this is required, but it may help your users.